 The greater the grazing angle the more diffuse the photon scatters.
-To understand the affects of diffuse vs specular scattering a simple rectangular chamber was modeled with synrad3d.
+To understand the effects of diffuse vs specular scattering a simple rectangular chamber was modeled with synrad3d.
 The rectangle has the same major and minor axes as the ellipse, 45 mm and 25 mm respectively.
-The grazing angles of the photons in CesrTA are all smaller then 5°, so it was assumed that all photons had a diffuse scattering angle of 1° per reflection.
-Assuming the photon still had the same absorption location in s, a new x,y, absorption point was calculated for each photon assuming each photon had a diffuse scattering angle of n° from its last reflection.
+The grazing angles of the photons in CesrTA are all smaller then 5° , so it was assumed that all photons had a diffuse scattering angle of 1° per reflection.
+Assuming the photon is absorbed longitudinally in the same location, a new x,y, absorption point was calculated for each photon assuming each photon had a diffuse scattering angle of φ from its last reflection.
 The results, Fig. 8, show that without diffuse scattering there is no photon flux on the top or bottom of the chamber.
 Even with simple diffuse scatter model the photon flux on the top and bottom of the chamber increases to 0.08 photons/m/beam particle/radian.
-The rectangular chamber wall will underestimate the diffuse scattering of the photons.
+The rectangular chamber wall will underestimate the photon flux on the top and bottom of the chamber.